MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-delete-public-folder.md

 ## Cause

 This issue occurs because the public folder is mail-enabled.
-Public folders must be mail-disabled before users can delete them.
+Public folders must be mail-disabled before you can delete them.

 ## Resolution